 Tenerife has lots of golf courses but less decent cycling routes.
 Of course the fact that Team Sky, now INEOS, use Mount Teide as a winter training base, due to the altitude, has drawn the crowds of cyclists but for variety Tenerife isn’t the place to go for a cycling holiday.
 Once you have ridden 30 miles uphill to the summit of Teide and back down again to sea level you don’t really want to do it again and the costal roads are extremely busy.
 Also because Mount Teide is in the middle of the Island it’s not really possible to criss-cross the island by bike to explore the other side.
 The main tourist resorts are either Playa de Las Américas and Los Cristianos, where you can hire a bike from Bike Point Tenerife and the nearest golf course is Golf Las Américas.
 The 18 hole, par 72 course, billed as Tenerife’s best course, has great costal views, is excellently maintained and has been host to a number of important Spanish Championships.

 Both golfers and cyclists are looking for destinations that are easy to reach and offer plenty of hours of sunshine, even in the winter and so often a resort that is good for one pursuit is also good for the other.
 With companies seeing the potential of the fast growing cycling market it’s now easy to hire a bike in many golfing destinations and so fairly easy to have a cyclo-golf holiday.
 Although some of the destinations covered in this blog aren’t perfect for cycling, there is certainly enough variety in the terrain to keep you busy for a week or fortnight stay.
 If you did want to do an individual pursuit holiday then in my opinion the best location for cycling is the Costa Blanca and the best all round golfing experience is at La Manga.
-Of course wherever you go, make sure your insurance covers you for your choice of activity.
-SportsCover Direct offers a range of insurance options to make sure you’re covered!
+Of course wherever you go, make sure your sports travel insurance covers you for your choice of activity.
+SportsCover Direct offers a range of insurance options such as Cycling Travel Insurance and Golf Insurance so make sure you’re covered!